Kanban

 {% tab title="Layout and Spacing" %}

-* **Margin:** Control the spacing around the entire component to position it correctly within its surrounding elements.
+* **Margin:** Control the spacing around the entire component.

-* **Padding:** Adjust the internal spacing within the component to fine-tune the layout and visual appeal of its content.
+* **Padding:** Adjust the internal spacing within the component.

-* **Size:** Modify the overall size of the component container to fit your layout requirements.
+* **Size:** Modify the overall size of the component container.

-* **Border:** Add a border around the component to provide visual definition.
-You can customize the border's style (solid, dashed, etc.), color, and thickness
+* **Border:** Add a border around the component (style, color, thickness).

 {% endtab %}